firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-12-11-cleaning-up.md

 A cloud passed across the librarian’s eyes.
 "Not good.
 They want to reduce the headcount again.
 It'll be a shame to lose anyone, but it's the fact they've been stringing me along for months saying I would soon be able to get a replacement for Special Collections that really gets my goat.
 I doubt anyone but you has been up there in a year now."

 A knowing smile twitched the janitor’s beard.
 "The odd one.
-I'm sure the university will see sense.
-You can't have a university without books, and you really can't have books without librarians."
+I'm sure the university will see sense, you can't have a university without books, and you really can't have books without librarians."

 Mrs. Harris stepped outside and gave the janitor a worried smile.
 “I do hope you’re right.
 Well, good night.”
 She gave a wee wave and walked away down the street.